oroinc/documentation/backend/entities/extend-entities/serialized-fields.rst

 Serialized Fields
 =================

-.. note:: OroEntitySerializedFieldsBundle requires OroPlatform and PHP 7.1 or above.

-OroPlatform provides the ability to have custom entities or extend entities with new custom fields.
+OroPlatform provides the ability to create custom entities or custom fields for extended entities.
-The package allows to avoid schema update when you create a custom field.
+This package provides a possibility to avoid schema update when you create custom fields.

 However, these fields have some restrictions.
 Their data is stores in the `serialized_data` column as a serialized array but field `serialized_data` is hidden from the UI on entity config page.